Workshops, info booths, and a drag show all coming to UVic this month

 UVic’s Sexualized Violence Prevention and Response Policy was implemented in May 2017, in accordance with provincial legislation that mandated all post-secondary institutions have sexualized violence policies in place.

-The review stated there were 28 formal disclosures of sexualized violence in the first year of the policy’s implementation, and concluded by recommending support for awareness-based initiatives, like Sexualized Violence Awareness Week.
+EQHR’s annual report from 2018 stated there were 28 formal disclosures of sexualized violence in the first year of the policy’s implementation, and concluded by recommending support for awareness-based initiatives, like Sexualized Violence Awareness Week.

 The Vancouver Island Public Interest Research Group (VIPIRG) hoped to pioneer a project that highlighted survivor’s stories on campus, but failed to bring the project to fruition.
 Last month, VIPIRG ended their lease with the UVSS in the SUB, and cited problems with the past and current UVSS BoD and staff as reasons for holding up the project.